Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 All you need is an email address.

-By now you would have seen all those smoke puffing waste oil heaters on youtube, some work, a lot don't and there are some that should never been started.
+By now you would have seen all those smoke puffing waste oil heaters on youtube, some work, and work almost too well, a lot don't and there are some that should never been started.

-We have done the hard yards for you, we sell waste oil heater plans & complete heaters units, that are proven to work with very little smoke, and they can heat your home totally free.
+We've done the hard yards for you, we sell waste oil heater plans & complete heaters units, with and without wetbacks, that are proven to work with very little smoke, and they can heat your home totally free.

 It's not a huge price to pay for these heaters as they will give years of free heating.